 The immense back deck of the vessel facilitates installation of a number of pieces of equipment.
 Streamers and source arrays can be handled efficiently and safely from two separate deck levels, while a work boat can be operated from protected areas at the waterline.

-The 5G Ramforms will have wider hull form compared to the existing series.
+The 5G Ramforms have wider hull form compared with the existing series.
 With the wider hull design, PGS intends to deploy ultra-wide streamer tows to acquire higher resolution data and higher streamer counts.

-Streamers will be towed from the vessel's stern via multiple streamer cables (up to 24), each measuring thousands of metres in length.
-The two W-Class vessels will be installed with ballast systems, each rated at 400m³/h, supplied by Optimarin.
-Each vessel will be equipped with two davits to be supplied by Vestdavit.
+Streamers is towed from the vessel's stern via multiple streamer cables (up to 24), each measuring thousands of metres in length.
+The two W-Class vessels are installed with ballast systems, each rated at 400m³/h, supplied by Optimarin.
+Each vessel is equipped with two davits to be supplied by Vestdavit.

-The vessels will also feature a helicopter deck capable of handling Super Puma / EH-101 type helicopters.
+The vessels also feature a helicopter deck capable of handling Super Puma / EH-101 type helicopters.

 Technical specifications and capacities of Petroleum Geo-Services' vessels

-The new 5G Ramforms will have an overall length of 104.2m and width of 70m.
-Design draught of the vessels will be 6.4m.
+The new 5G Ramforms have an overall length of 104.2m and width of 70m.
+Design draught of the vessels is 6.4m.

-Fuel capacity of 6,000 cubic metres will allow marine operation of the vessels continuously for 150 days.
-The transit speed of the vessels will be 16kt.
+Fuel capacity of 6,000m³ allows marine operation of the vessels continuously for 150 days.
+The transit speed of the vessels is 16kt.

-The vessels will be capable of accommodating 80 people.
-There will be 60 single and ten double cabins onboard.
+The vessels are capable of accommodating 80 people.
+There are 60 single and ten double cabins onboard.

 Propulsion for the fifth generation W-Class 3D seismic vessels

-The new Ramforms will be outfitted with diesel-electric propulsion system.
-The power plant will be comprised of six main engines, each capable of generating 3,840kW.
-The main propulsion system will include three controllable pitch propellers (CPP) with nozzle and propeller shafts.
+The new Ramforms are outfitted with a diesel-electric propulsion system.
+The power plant comprises six main engines, each capable of generating 3,840kW.
+The main propulsion system includes three controllable pitch propellers (CPP) with nozzle and propeller shafts.

 Communication and infotainment system from Ulstein Power & Control

-Ulstein Group's Ulstein Power & Control will supply the communication and infotainment system for the new W-Class ships being built for PGS.
+Ulstein Group's Ulstein Power & Control supplies the communication and infotainment system for the new W-Class ships being built for PGS.
 The delivery package also includes on-demand internet protocol television (IPTV), a redundant public address system, CCTV and a battery-free telephone.

 Back-deck handling systems for the Norwegian Ramform series vessels

-The complete-back deck handling systems for the two PGS W-Class vessels of the Ramform series will be delivered by Evotec.
-Evotec's scope of delivery includes auxiliary handling systems, streamer handling systems, wide tow deflector handling systems, gun handling systems, hydraulic power units, lead in handling systems and a radio remote control system
+The complete back-deck handling systems for the two PGS W-Class vessels of the Ramform series were delivered by Evotec.
+The company's scope of delivery included auxiliary handling systems, streamer handling systems, wide tow-deflector handling systems, gun handling systems, hydraulic power units, lead-in handling systems and a radio remote control system.